sanriodev/sanriodev/README.md

 Hey 👋

-I use Gitlab at work but you can still fond some random stuff here. 🧙
+I use Gitlab at work but you can still find some random stuff here. 🧙

 <!--- ## 🛠️ Technologies & Tools --->
 <!---## 🛠️